Office of Public Relations

-Jerry Rashid was appointed director of college relations at Lycoming College in December 2007.
-He is responsible for managing all of the college's advertising, e-communications, marketing, media relations, public relations, publications, social media and sports information efforts.
-He also serves as editor of Lycoming Magazine and maintains the front page and other areas of the college's Web site.
+Jerry Rashid, a veteran of higher education marketing and communications, was appointed director of college relations at Lycoming College in December 2007.
+He is responsible for managing all of the college's advertising, e-communications, marketing, media relations, photography, public relations, publications, social media and sports information efforts.
+He also serves as editor of Lycoming Magazine, assists with special events and maintains the front page and other areas of the college's website.

 Rashid came to Lycoming from Olivet College in Michigan, where he served as assistant vice president for college relations for five years.
-While at Olivet, his duties included managing advertising, alumni relations, marketing, public relations, publications, sports information, special events and the Web.
+While at Olivet, his duties included managing advertising, alumni relations, marketing, public relations, photography, publications, sports information, special events and the web.

 His professional background includes more than 20 years in higher education public relations.
 Prior to Olivet, he worked at Coastal Carolina University in South Carolina, where he served as marketing communications specialist for three years.
 He has also worked in sports information at Stetson University in Florida, Wayne State College in Nebraska and the University of North Dakota.

 Rashid’s work has been recognized by the Council for Advancement and Support of Education, Public Relations Society of America and the College Sports Information Directors of America.

 A native of Lansing, Mich., Rashid earned a bachelor’s degree in communications from Michigan State University.
 He and his wife, Rosie, have two children and live in Montoursville.

 Matthew Parrish joined the Office of College Relations in September 2013.